 Where to catch the festivities

-When winter hits you can take part in a cultural adventure in the city.
-From the 25 December 2017 to 5 January 2018, participate in one of the most delightful seasonal events taking place in Russia.
-This annual festival coincides with the best festive celebrations over Christmas, New Year, and ‘Svyatki’, the Orthodox Christmastide feast.
+When winter officially hits, you can take part in a cultural adventure in the city of Moscow.
+From the 25 December to 5 January, one of the most delightful seasonal events in Russia takes place.
+This annual festival coincides with the festive celebrations over Christmas, New Year, and ‘Svyatki’, the Orthodox Christmastide feast.
 It celebrates Russian culture with food, drinks, song, dance, art, craft, games and activities.
-You will find plenty of things to see and do around the city, especially in Izmailovo Park, Gorky Park and Revolution Square.
+You'll find plenty of things to see and do as you tour the city.
+See below for the best spots to catch the event highlights.

 Revolution Square hosts the Christmas Village during this time and is a great place to go to buy local goods.
 Stalls sell crafts, traditional clothing and accessories, festive ornaments, food and drink.
 Keep a lookout for handmade valenki, the traditional Russian winter footwear for snug feet.